Brunopod/Project-1/readme.md

 The site was deployed to GitHub pages in these steps:
 <li>In the GitHub repository, navigate to the Settings tab
 <li>From the source section drop-down menu, select the Master Branch
-<li>Once the master branch has been selected, the page produced the link to the complete page
+<li>Once the master branch has been selected, the page produced the link to the complete page</li>

 The live link is provided here: *LINK*